-- 43. As noted at [42], under s 5(8AB) the UTBC is treated as receiving consideration for a supply of services in the course or furtherance of its taxable activity equal in value to: - the total value held by the body corporate on the registration day of money and of assets that are not common property and were received by the body corporate as exempt supplies. - 44.
-For this reason, on the day it registers a UTBC will need to determine the "total value held" of: - money; and - assets that are not common property and that the body corporate received as exempt supplies (typically this would include financial investments).
+45. As noted at [43], under s 5(8AB) the UTBC is treated as receiving consideration for a supply of services in the course or furtherance of its taxable activity equal in value to:

+the total value held by the body corporate on the registration day of money and of assets that are not common property and were received by the body corporate as exempt supplies.

-- 45. Once the UTBC has determined the "total value held" of the money and assets, it will use this value to calculate its output tax liability under s 5(8AB) when it registers.
-It must include this amount in its first GST return. - 46.
-To determine the "total value held", a UTBC will need to understand: - the meaning of the word "money" (see [48]); - the meaning of the words "assets which are not common property and were received by the body corporate as exempt supplies" (relevant assets) (see from [49]); and - the scope of the words "total value held" (see from [59]).
+- 46. For this reason, on the day it registers a UTBC will need to determine the "total value held" of: - money; and - assets that are not common property and that the body corporate received as exempt supplies (typically this would be financial investments). - 47.
+Once the UTBC has determined the "total value held" of the money and assets, it will include this amount in its first GST return. - 48.
+To determine the "total value held", a UTBC will need to understand: - the meaning of the word "money" (see [49]); - the meaning of the words "assets that are not common property and were received by the body corporate as exempt supplies" (relevant assets) (see from [50]); and - the scope of the words "total value held" (see from [60]).